FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Introduction

-At the core, our work explores pipeline parallelism~\cite{gpipe, dapple, pipedream, megatron}, a type of parallel structure based on model partition, for \emph{fast and low-cost} serverless-based training.
-We answer two key design questions: \1 how to partition the DL model; and \2 how to allocate resource for each serverless function.
-These two questions pose a more complicated optimization question, compared to existing server-based pipelined training~\cite{dapple, pipedream, nips_partition}.
-Specifically, those prior work often assume static training resources, i.e., a fixed number of workers with fixed resources, and with the goal to only maximize training throughput.
-In contrast, our work tackles both model partition and resource allocation to workers to optimize for both training throughput and cost.
+At the core, \FP explores pipeline parallelism~\cite{gpipe, dapple, pipedream, megatron}, a type of parallel structure based on the model partition, for \emph{fast and low-cost} serverless-based training.
+We answer two key design questions: \1 how to partition the DL model for the pipeline; and \2 how to allocate resources for each serverless function.
+Though the first question has been widely studied in server-based pipeline training~\cite{dapple, pipedream, nips_partition}, it poses a more complicated optimization question in a serverless environment.
+Specifically, those prior work often assume static training resources, i.e., a fixed number of workers with fixed resources, with the goal to only maximize training throughput.
+In contrast, \FP simultaneously determines the model partition, the number of replicas for each partition (hence the number of workers) and the resource configuration for each worker, with a large search space (i.e., a large number of workers and many possible resource configurations), to optimize for both training throughput and cost.

 Fig.~\ref{fig:intro_policy} compares the performance of training an AmoebaNet-D with the model partition and serverless resource allocation configurations found by \FP and two existing algorithms (denoted by \textsc{B1} and \textsc{B2}).
-We can see a large space for improvement: training with configuration found by \FP reduces 52\%/70\% iteration time/cost compared to \textsc{B1}, and reduces cost by 80\% compared to \textsc{B2} with only 8\% time overhead.
+We can see that an efficient configuration can greatly improve the overall performance.
+Training with configuration found by \FP decreases 52\%/70\% iteration time/cost compared to \textsc{B1}, and reduces cost by 80\% compared to \textsc{B2} with only 8\% time overhead.
+However, it is nontrivial to identify these effective configurations for different models because the decisions for model partition and resource allocation are \emph{tightly-coupled}.
+The optimal model partition depends on the allocated resources, and the training performance achieved by the model partition determines whether the resource allocation is cost-effective.
+Therefore, a joint decision of the two aspects is required, making the optimization problem more challenging.

 In short, we make the following main contributions.